-Thanks to DA reader, Maecl, for spotting today’s FNBO Direct’s rate increase.
+Thanks to DA reader, njmacuser, for a Forum post about the Online Savings’ rate increase.

 Headquartered in Omaha, FNBO Direct is the internet division of First National Bank of Omaha, which in turn is a subsidiary of First National of Nebraska (a multi-state holding company with a history that dates back to 1857).

 All FNBO Direct accounts, including the Online Savings, must be opened online, and are available to U.S. residents, 18 years or older who have a valid Social Security or Tax ID number.

 As an internet division of First National Bank of Omaha (FNBO), FNBO Direct operates under the FNBO’s FDIC Certificate and shares its financial history.

 FNBO Direct/FBNO has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 5.09% (excellent) as on September 30, 2017 data.
 In the past year, the Bank has increased its total non-brokered deposits by $376.82 million, an above average annual growth rate of 2.54%.
 Please refer to our financial overview of FNBO Direct/FNBP (FDIC Certificate # 5452) for more details.